jordanrobbedthesun/Full-Stack-Deep-Dive/README.md

 - Make sure backend is accessible to your device (use your computer's LAN IP if testing on a real device).
 -
 #### Customizing the Chatbot (System Instructions)
-- The backend `/api/chat` endpoint accepts an optional `system_message` in the POST body.
+- The backend `/api/chat` endpoint has a `system_message` variable in the POST body.
 This lets you control the chatbot's persona or expertise.
 - **Example request:**
 	```json
 	{